-The Center for Fire and Explosives, Forensic Investigation, Training and Research (CENFEX) is located within the School of Forensic Sciences at the Oklahoma State University Center for Health Sciences in Tulsa.
+The Center for Fire and Explosives, Forensic Investigation, Training and Research (CENFEX) is located within the School of Forensic Sciences at the OSU Center for Health Sciences in Tulsa.

 CENFEX facilities include: